Off the Air (TV series): Broadcast and reception

-Its pilot episode, "Animals", premiered on Adult Swim on New Year's Day 2011 at 4 a.m.; it was broadcast twice in a row, back-to-back.
+Its first episode, "Animals", premiered on Adult Swim on New Year's Day 2011 at 4 a.m.; it was broadcast twice in a row, back-to-back.
 Episodes have continued to air in this time slot—considered a graveyard slot in broadcast programming—and as a result of this and its small selection of episodes, the series remains relatively unknown on the network.
 However, Austin McManus of Juxtapoz noted word of mouth to be "gradually spreading" about it.
 He and the network also described the show as a cult phenomenon.

 Three specials have been produced: "Dan Deacon: U.S.A.", broadcast July 6, 2013, consists of surreal footage of American landscapes, with music from the last four tracks of the album America by Dan Deacon.
 A second special—the second-season episode "Nightmares" played in literal reverse—aired after Halloween night on November 1, 2014.
 The third special is a music video of Deacon's song "When I Was Done Dying" from his album Gliss Riffer animated by nine directors featured previously in Off the Air, that broadcast March 24, 2015.

 It has received positive critical reception, with McManus conducting an eight-page interview and profile of Hughes in appreciation of the series.
 The magazine had previously published a special issue centered on the network and its shows in July 2012, but overlooked Off the Air, presenting an "opportunity to shed a little insight and background on an extraordinary unique show."
 Speaking from the first time he watched it, McManus praised it for not being "your typical try-too-hard-to-be-weird production."
 In Adweek, Sam Thielman ranked it second place out of 18 other programs on the network.
-He tied it with the network's parody infomercial specials and wrote that it was "in the same category as King Star King among things that are so cool and strange that they look like they should probably be part of a video installation in an art gallery somewhere."
+He tied it with the network's parody Infomercials and wrote that it was "in the same category as King Star King among things that are so cool and strange that they look like they should probably be part of a video installation in an art gallery somewhere."